vladutilie/euplatesc/README.md

 # Getting started [⤴](#table-of-contents)

 This package is the result of my passion and openness to open-source software.
-Also many times I had to implement this service in my projects and almost every time I had to deal with a headache due to the poor documentation and the non-standard "REST API" provided by EuPlătesc.
+I had to implement this service many times in my projects, and almost every time, I had to deal with a headache due to the poor documentation and the non-standard "REST API" provided by EuPlătesc.

 This package covers all the actions provided in the EuPlătesc documentation.
 It can be used either as CommonJS or ES module.